 ExpressVPN is one of the fastest VPNs on the market.
 The service delivers incredible speed test results to and from locations around the world, allowing users to connect and surf, stream, or download without lag.
 It’s perfect for watching live TV, catching up on sporting events, grabbing large files through torrents, or watching 1080p and 4K HD movies.
 ExpressVPN installs without any hassle on a wide variety of devices, as well, and is extremely easy to use across the board.

-ExpressVPN offers access to over 2,000 secure servers in 94 different locations.
+ExpressVPN offers access to 3,000+ servers in 94 countries worldwide.
 Data is kept secure with 256-bit AES encryption and a zero-logging policy on traffic, DNS requests, and IP addresses.
 The apps also come with DNS leak protection and an automatic kill switch for even stronger online privacy.

 ExpressVPN offers easy installation for a number of routers and supports OpenWRT setups, as well.

 NordVPN has some of the fastest speeds and most feature-rich configuration options of any VPN.
-Part of the method behind this is the company’s huge server network, which currently sits at over 4,500 servers across 60 different countries.
+Part of the method behind this is the company’s huge server network, which currently sits at over 5,500 in 59 different countries.
 You’ll always have a reliable connection in the region of your choosing with NordVPN.
-There are even exclusive specialty servers you can connect to for added security, including DDoS protection, onion over VPN, and double encryption!
+There are even exclusive specialty servers you can connect to for added security, including DDoS protection, onion over VPN, and double encryption.